Array Functions

 invokeMethod (iterable $objects, string $method, …$args)array

-Invokes method on every object in an array and returns array of results.
+Invokes a method on each object in an iterable and returns an array of the results.

 $objects = ['a' => $obj1, 'b' => $obj2];